Preikestolen: Climate

 Along the fjord there is a mild and humid coastal climate.

 Surrounding landscape

 The cliff overlooks the valleys of the Ryfylke region.
 The mountains surrounding the cliff reach heights of up to 843 m.
 Some of the hilltops have plains which are interspersed with lakes.

 Nearby, close to the end of the Lysefjord, is the 1110 m tall mountain Kjerag which is also a hiking destination.
-Some tourists elect to forego trips to Preikestolen and go to Kjerag instead.
+Some tourists elect to forgo trips to Preikestolen and go to Kjerag instead.